TV 2 Zebra

 TV 2 Zebra is a Norwegian television channel showing entertainment programmes, interactive programmes and live sport mainly targeted towards a male audience.
 The channel was started as TV 2 Xtra on 24 January 2004, but before that the channel was first announced in 2003 as TV2 Plus, which is its working name.

+The channel has been a pay-TV basic package channel from the beginning.
+The channel was initially designed as a general secondary channel, but was later converted into a male demographic channel.

 TV 2 Zebra has the rights to "Tippeligaen", and the channel broadcasts a live game every week.
-In addition, people can subscribe to the other games by buying TV 2 SPORT.
-TV 2 Zebra also invests in Norwegian handball series.
-TV 2 owns the rights to European and World Championships in handball.
+In addition, people can subscribe to the other games by buying TV 2 Sport.
+TV 2 Zebra also invests in Norwegian handball leagues.

+In December 2013, the channel started broadcasting in high definition.